omicscodeathon/amr_cattle/README.md

 - To identify common resistomes between Kenya,Uganda and Tanzania
 - To identify unique resistomes in Kenya, Uganda and Tanzania
 - To identify interrelationship between microbiome and resistomes.
-- To identify environmental factors resulting to localization of some AMR genes to a specific country

 ## Workflow